frankc60/onday/README.md

 ## Usage

-The Class Constructor accepts two numeric values: _day_ and _month_ for example:
+The Class Constructor accepts two numeric values: _day_ and _month_ For example:

 ```js
 let findOnThisDate = new onday(25, 12); //Christmas Day
 ```

-Calling the method check() returns a Promise with the contents. for example (using an async / await function):
+Calling the method _check()_ returns a Promise with the contents.
+Each call to the _check()_ method will return different contents.
+For example (using an async / await function):

 ```js
 const fn = async () => {